What is a Microgrant?

 The initiative should:

-+ Educate about Israeli culture, society, politics, technological advancements, or other facets of life in Israel that interest you/students on your campus.
+- Educate about Israeli culture, society, politics, technological advancements, or other facets of life in Israel that interest you/students from your college or university.

-+ Engage diverse students and student groups on campus.
+- Engage diverse students and student groups from your college or university.

 The initiative should not: